-Pursuant to Policy LEBA, the Atlanta Board of Education believes that attentive, engaged, and empowered families are a key to the success of our students and our system.
-In order to achieve our mission, APS must foster an environment in which parents/guardians and other caregivers have the opportunity to be active participants in the life of our schools, and family engagement should be an integral part of the work of every district staff member.
-To achieve this goal, the Superintendent shall:
+Pursuant to Policy LEBA, The Atlanta Board of Education believes that attentive, engaged, and empowered families are a key to the success of our students and our system.
+In order to achieve our mission, Atlanta Public Schools must foster an authentic and transparent environment in which parents and other caregivers have the opportunity to be active participants in the life of our schools, and family engagement should be an integral part of the work of every district staff member.

-- Recruit, develop, and retain employees who believe that all parents/ guardians and caregivers love their children, want what is best for them, and are responsive to their needs; - Cultivate a safe, welcoming, and caring environment for students and their families; - Demonstrate an attitude of partnership through regular, two-way communication with families that is respectful, accessible, and culturally relevant; - Support families in understanding the strengths and needs of their children and in fostering students' lifelong relationship with learning; - Empower families as advocates by valuing their voices in decisionmaking about their children and their schools.
+To achieve this goal, the Superintendent shall recruit, engage, develop, and retain employees who believe that all families want what is best for students and are responsive to their needs.
+It is the responsibility of Atlanta Public Schools to:

+- Cultivate a safe and caring environment that welcomes the diversity of all families; - Demonstrate an attitude of inclusiveness and equity through regular, two-way communication with families that is respectful, accessible, and culturally relevant; - Support and collaborate with families in understanding the strengths and needs of students while fostering their lifelong relationship with learning; and, - Empower families and all stakeholders as partners by valuing their voices in decision-making about students and schools.

-For more information on the Office of Family Engagement, contact Director of Family Engagement, Keasha Copeland, at keasha. copeland@atlanta.k12.ga.us or 404-802-2802.
+For more information on the Office of Family Engagement, contact Director of Family Engagement, Keasha Copeland, at keasha.copeland@atlanta.k12.ga.us or 404-802-2802.